vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/headless/windows_services.md

 TopShelf supports installing and running a console application as a Windows Service, or just running the app normally as a console application.
 This duality allows you to support both installation scenarios with minimal changes to the application code.

-Even if you don't plan on needing this long term, this technique can make for a reasonable method to iteratively deliver changes in the existing environment while supporting PCF replaforming.
+Even if you don't plan on needing this long term, this technique can make for a reasonable method to iteratively deliver changes in the existing environment while supporting PCF replatforming.

 ## Advanced Healthcheck